One-room school: Preservation: buildings and cultural

 In Calvert County, Maryland, Port Republic School Number 7 closed its doors in 1932 and sat unused for over 40 years.
 Then, in 1976 the Calvert Retired Teachers Association, looking for a Bicentennial Year project, decided to restore the one-room schoolhouse.
 On July 24, 1977, after months of hard work by teachers and community volunteers, the old school bell rang out once more, and the little one-room school house, filled with its memories and memorabilia, was ready for visitors.
 It is now one of the county's tourist attractions.
 A similar project was done in Queen Anne's County, Maryland, by retired Teachers and Community Volunteers.
 The restored schoolhouse is located in front of Queen Anne's County High School.
 In Iowa, over 125 small one-room school houses have been turned into local museums.
 The buildings in some places found new purpose as homes.

 In Harrisburg, Nebraska, Flowerfield School serves as a living museum, and fourth-graders within the Nebraska panhandle spend a day at Flowerfield going through an average school day in 1888.
 The students have the opportunity to experience both log and sod versions of the house, writing with quill pens, and a trip to the nearby museum, where they learn about other aspects of life in 1888.

-In Vandalia, Indiana, the Vandalia District # 2 one-room schoolhouse served Owen County's Lafayette Township students in grades 1 – 8 from the time it was completed in 1868 until it closed in 1951.
+In Vandalia, Indiana, the Vandalia District No. 2 one-room schoolhouse served Owen County's Lafayette Township students in grades 1–8 from the time it was completed in 1868 until it closed in 1951.
 The building, restored by a group of volunteers in 1976, is presently maintained and preserved by the Vandalia Community Preservation Association.

 The One Room School House Project of Southwestern College in Winfield, Kansas, includes listings and information on some 880 schools throughout the state and nation.
 The information, pictures, and stories included in this site have been collected and sent to the project by researchers and historians from across America.

+The Gomer School in Fairfield, California, was listed as surplus in 2012 by the local board of education, and was converted to a boutique.